 What Does TWAP Mean?

 Think of it like sipping a cup of hot coffee.
 If you gulp it all at once, you’ll burn your mouth.
-But if you take small sips over time, it’s smoother, safer, and more enjoyable.
-That’s TWAP, it “sips” into the market over time, so the price impact is reduced, and the order looks more natural.
+But if you take small sips over time, it’s smoother, safer, and more controlled.
+That’s TWAP.
+It “sips” into the market over time, so the price impact is reduced, and the order looks more natural.

 For retail traders, TWAP might sound like overkill, but it’s actually quite handy if you’re trading larger-than-usual sizes or want to avoid making your trade stand out.